DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/50 Select Records.md

 The **DataGrid** supports single and multiple record selection modes.
-To specify the mode, set the **selection**.[mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#mode) option.
+Use the **selection**.[mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#mode) option to specify the mode.

-You can access the selected record's data in the [onSelectionChanged](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onSelectionChanged) function.
+You can obtain the selected record's data in the [onSelectionChanged](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onSelectionChanged) function.
 In the code below, this function displays the selected employee under the **DataGrid**:

 ---
 ##### jQuery